-English teaching develops the pupil’s communication skills and increases their command of language through speaking, listening, reading and writing.
+English teaching develops the pupil’s communication skills and increases their command of the language through speaking, listening, reading, and writing.

 Mathematics focuses on helping pupils to understand and appreciate relationships and patterns of number and space and to develop their capacity to think logically and express themselves clearly.
-Their knowledge and understanding of mathematics is developed in a variety of different ways, including practical activity, exploration and discussion.
+Their knowledge and understanding of mathematics are developed in a variety of different ways, including practical activity, exploration, and discussion.

-The science teaching is concerned with increasing pupils’ knowledge and understanding of nature, materials and forces and with developing the skills associated with science as a process of enquiry, for example observing, forming hypotheses, conducting experiments and recording their findings.
+Science teaching is concerned with increasing pupils’ knowledge and understanding of nature, materials and forces and with developing the skills associated with science as a process of enquiry, for example observing, forming hypotheses, conducting experiments, and recording their findings.

 Technology, we teach both design technology and information technology.
 Each area develops the ability to plan and communicate ideas, the pupils develop their skills in construction and their ability to reflect and evaluate the project.

 Humanities subjects teach about people and their environment, and how human action, now and in the past has influenced events and conditions.
 Our history and geography syllabus’ for Common Entrance explore these areas.

 Physical education develops the pupils’ physical control and coordination as well as their tactical skills and imaginative responses.
 We encourage and help them to develop skills in evaluating and improving their performance.
 Our pupils gain a sound knowledge of healthy eating, and the importance of physical fitness on health.

 The Arts – we teach the process of making, composing, and inventing and this is also complemented in many of our subjects and areas of school life.
 Music, Drama, and Art are often further explored through literature to provide opportunities for personal, imaginative and often practical response.